peteroupc/html3dutil/doc/tutorial-matrixdetails.md

 rotation matrix, _transpose_ that matrix (so that its rows become its columns and vice versa).

 <a id=Inverting_a_General_NxN_Matrix></a>

 #### Inverting a General NxN Matrix

 Matrices that use some combination of translation, scaling, and rotation as well as other kinds of matrices are more complicated to invert.
 In fact, some matrices can't be inverted at all.
-Many 4x4 or 3x3 matrices can be inverted using the <a href="MathUtil.md#MathUtil.mat4invert">MathUtil.mat4invert()</a> or <a href="MathUtil.md#MathUtil.mat3invert">MathUtil.mat3invert()</a> methods, respectively.
+Many 4x4 or 3x3 matrices can be inverted using the MathUtil.mat4invert() or MathUtil.mat3invert() methods, respectively.

 To describe how inverting a matrix works, we will need to define some terms:

 * A matrix cell's _row index_ and _column index_ tell where that cell appears in the matrix.
 For example, a cell on the first row has row index 0 and a cell on the second column has column index 1.
-* A matrix's _minor_ at a given cell is a smaller matrix generated by eliminating the row and column where that cell appears.
 * A matrix's _determinant_ is its overall scaling factor.
 Only an NxN matrix with a determinant other than 0 can be inverted.
 To find a matrix's determinant:
-  1. For each cell in the first row (or first column), find the determinant of the matrix's minor at that cell.
+  1. For each cell in the first row (or first column), find the matrix's _minor_ at that cell (that is, the determinant of a matrix generated by eliminating the row and column where that cell appears in the original matrix).
-  2. Label the minors' determinants (A, B, C, D, ...), in that order.
+  2. Label the minors (A, B, C, D, ...), in that order.
   3. The matrix's determinant is (A - B + C - D + ...).

   A 1x1 matrix's determinant is simply the value of its only cell.